jmseren/CMCC/readme.md

-# Classical Music Chord Corpus
+# The Classical Music Chord Corpus
 - With annotated start and end tags

 ## Datasets